Kutsher's Hotel: Decline

 Kutsher's hosted the 2008, 2009 and 2010 U.S. edition of the All Tomorrow's Parties festival.
-It also served as the location for the annual district convention for New York's Kiwanis International and associated organizations.

-Helen Kutsher died in Philadelphia, Pennsylvania on March 19, 2013.
+It also served as the location for the annual district convention for New York's Kiwanis International and associated organizations.Helen Kutsher died in Philadelphia, Pennsylvania on March 19, 2013.

 Kutsher's closed in 2013.
 The property was sold to Veria Lifestyle, a company owned by Indian billionaire Subhash Chandra, for $8.8 million.
-The new owners demolished the hotel and constructed a health and wellness destination based on the Indian discipline of yoga.
+The new owners started to demolish the hotel.
+During the demolition asbestos was encountered, delaying further work.
+Leaving part of the building there, the developers constructed a health and wellness destination based on the Indian discipline of yoga in another location.
 The resort was to include 131 rooms.

-In June 2018, the YO1 Luxury Nature Cure, a six-story wellness resort, opened on the site.
+In June 2018, the YO1 Luxury Nature Cure, a six-story wellness resort, opened on another site.

 Legacy

 A documentary about Kutsher's Country Club involving three generations of the Kutsher family titled Welcome to Kutsher's: The Last Catskills Resort was released in 2012.

 In popular culture

 Kutsher's served as an inspiration for the 1987 movie Dirty Dancing.

 In the film Wet Hot American Summer, the M.C. of the talent show worked at Kutsher's.

 Kutsher's also appeared in the second season of The Marvelous Mrs. Maisel.